Sleuth 101

-Sleuth 101 was an Australian comedy "improvisatory whodunit game show" television series, broadcast on ABC1 in 2010.
+Sleuth 101 is an Australian comedy "improvisatory whodunit game show" television series, broadcast on ABC1 in 2010.

 Synopsis

 The series revolved around a murder-mystery to be solved by a celebrity guest detective.
 Each episode featured a guest detective (usually a comedian), four suspects, a crime scene, evidence and witness accounts – just like real detective work.
 The show was hosted by comedian Cal Wilson, who occasionally gave subtle hints about the crime.
 Each week, the guest detective was required to solve the murder using the evidence.
 There were some similarities to 1970s British series Whodunnit!, 1990s Australian television game show Cluedo, and 2010s British series Armchair Detectives.
 A second season was negotiated by the ABC, but was later cancelled.

 Conception

 Sleuth 101 was created by series producer Anthony Watt and executive producer Bruce Kane, the team behind Spicks and Specks, for Mayhem TV.
 Noticing the emergence of similar programs, featuring panels of people seated, they realised there was a market for something more physical.

 Taking the 'whodunit' concept, they incorporated a scripted narrative and an element of improvisation and turned it into a game show, using comedians to solve the crime.
 Aiming for a multi-generational demographic, their vision was to modernise the whodunit concept by incorporating elements of forensic science, but keeping it PG rated, by adopting a comedic tone, despite dealing with serious topics.
 Watt said "We’ve thrown in twists, turns, clues, red herrings and the best comic talent this country has seen.
 It’s ruthless, cold-blooded murder with jokes.
 Solve the crime or just kick back and laugh.
 Or both".

 Cal Wilson auditioned for the role of host, while presenting a youth magazine show called The Drum in New Zealand.
 ABC's Amanda Duthie said, "We’re delighted to have Cal Wilson host Sleuth 101.
 She’s funny, smart and surprising and will be the perfect guide for these weekly tales of crime".